Inference and Conclusions Checkpoint

 Show solution

-- Checkpoint Review: First identify exactly what the question is asking: A Type I error means:
+- Checkpoint Review: First identify exactly what the question is asking: Why do confidence intervals depend on standard error?

 - Verify the selected choice by checking that it satisfies the original prompt and that the other choices fail the same test.